Run a Concordium node#

 Synchronize a node with the network#

-When you start a node for the first time, it can take a while to synchronize the node with the rest of the network, since it has to get all blocks from its peers.
+When you start a node for the first time, it will take a while to synchronize the node with the network, since it has to get all blocks from its peers.

-This feature is enabled by default in all distributions since version 6.1 and is controlled by the CONCORDIUM_NODE_CONSENSUS_DOWNLOAD_BLOCKS_FROM environment variable in the configuration file.
-To disable this feature unset the environment variable.
+This feature is enabled by default in all distributions since version 6.1, and our packages are generally already set to use out-of-band catch-up.
+It is controlled by the CONCORDIUM_NODE_CONSENSUS_DOWNLOAD_BLOCKS_FROM environment variable in the configuration file.
+To disable this feature, comment out the environment variable.

 Was this article helpful?